Hayes helps Dream beat Liberty 92-81 in overtime | WTOP News

-Natasha Howard finally got New York on the board in the extra session with a layup, but that only cut the deficit to 88-81 with just over 2 minutes left.
+Natasha Howard finally got New York on the board in the extra session with a layup to cut the deficit to 88-81 with just over 2 minutes left.
 Atlanta (9-11) wouldn’t let the Liberty get any closer.

+“We had one good quarter tonight,” Liberty coach Sandy Brondello said.
+“Lessons learned and we move forward into July.”

-Dolson finished with 20 points while Sabrina Ionescu had 17 points, 13 rebounds and seven assists.
+Dolson finished with 20 points while Sabrina Ionescu had 17 points, 13 rebounds and seven assists for New York, which fell to 0-3 in overtime games this season.

-Hayes missed the first 19 games of the season.
-Hayes briefly let the game early in the fourth quarter going down after a rebound and was escorted back to the locker room.
-She came back about 2 minutes later.
+Hayes, who finished 8-for-15 from the field, briefly left the game early in the fourth quarter when she hit her head on the floor after a rebound.
+She was escorted back to the locker room and returned about 2 minutes later.

-It also saw the return of AD Durr to New York.
-The Liberty traded Durr to Atlanta earlier this month.
-Durr missed the last two years while dealing with COVID complications.
+AD Durr returned to New York after the Liberty traded Durr to Atlanta earlier this month.
+Durr missed the last two years while dealing with complications from COVID-19.
 Durr scored five points.

+“The shot was to go to AD, but as a point guard, time awareness, saw 2.3 seconds left and made a basketball move and hit the shot,” Wheeler said.

-New York led 18-13 after one before the Dream took a 41-36 lead at the half behind 10 points from Kristy Wallace.
-Atlanta extended the lead to 61-48 heading into the final quarter before the Dream fell apart.
+New York led 18-13 after one quarter before the Dream took a 41-36 lead at the half behind 10 points from Kristy Wallace.
+Atlanta extended the lead to 61-48 heading into the final quarter before the Liberty rallied.

 TRAINING ROOM:

-New York coach Sandy Brondello said that injured players Rebecca Allen (concussion) and Jocelyn Willougby (quad tear) were close to returning.
+Brondello said injured players Rebecca Allen (concussion) and Jocelyn Willougby (quad tear) were close to returning.

 “Bec Allen is close to coming back and Jocelyn Willoughby.
 So that gives us a little bit more depth.
 We have to integrate them in.
 I think that’s important for us,” Brondello said.
 “But I love those challenges because we need to know where we’re at and what do we need to work on as we move into the end of the season.”